jullienl/jullienl.github.io/_posts/2026-02-16-PowerShell-COM-Zero-Touch.md

     This command returns projected CO2 emissions, allowing you to better assess and manage the environmental impact of your server operations.

-## Task 3: Interacting with iLOs using Compute Ops Management SSO
+## Step 3 - Interacting with iLOs using Compute Ops Management SSO

 Direct interaction with iLOs from this library is a key capability that enhances server management efficiency.
 Starting in January 2025, Compute